muryanto1/katacoda-scenarios/hello-world/install_cdat.md

 This is an _example_ of creating a scenario and running a **command**

-Since we are using katacoda build env for this tutorial, we need wget tool so that we can install miniconda environment.
+Since we are using katacoda environment for this tutorial, we need wget tool so that we can install miniconda.

 `apt-get update; apt-get install wget`{{execute}}